Donor Egg Recipients

 • Results of endometrial biopsies

-• Gynecologist’s final diagnosis of the condition requiring oocyte donation
+• The gynecologist’s final diagnosis of the condition requiring oocyte donation

 • Infectious disease testing of husband’s sperm before storage of backup sperm sample for cryopreservation.
 (Required by FDA)